application-research/delta-dm-playbook/README.md

-# delta-playbook
+# delta-dm-playbook
-Ansible tooling for automatically deploying Delta to infrastructure of your choice (thanks for using Delta!)
+Ansible tooling for automatically deploying Delta DM to infrastructure of your choice.
+Pairs well with Delta Playbook.

 ## Getting started